davidcognite/alfresco-localisation-tools/README.md

 Commands
 ========

+## Generating bundles:

+These commands use the _MESSAGE_SEARCH_PATH_ and _EXCLUDED_FILES_ config vars to whitelist and then filter the list of _.properties_ files to include

 ```
 l10n files
 ```
 returns a list of the files (in the default locale) that are eligable for translation.
-This uses the _MESSAGE_SEARCH_PATH_ and _EXCLUDED_FILES_ variables to build the list.

 ```
 l10n files <locale>